rieckpil/custom-maven-archetypes/README.md

 * A basic JUnit Jupiter test
 * A basic `.gitignore`

+Refer to the [Maven Setup For Testing Java Applications](https://rieckpil.de/maven-setup-for-testing-java-applications/) blog post on how to get started with this project.

 ## Jakarta EE 8 with Microprofile 3.3 and Java 11

 **Archetype name**: `jakartaee8`